tungyao/WebMineSweeper/API.md

 # Minesweeper API Documentation

 This document outlines the standardized API for interacting with the game's backend services, implemented using Genkit flows.
+The backend uses a SQLite database for persistent storage.

 ## Base URL